minjilee-purdue/minjilee-purdue.github.io/README.md

         <img src="profile.jpg" alt="Profile Picture" width="200" height="auto">
     </div>
     <div style="flex: 2;">
         <p>Hi there!
+My name is Minji Lee.
 I’m a Ph.D.
 Candidate in Technology at Purdue University, with a passion for computer vision, especially semantic segmentation.
 I'm currently focused on the development of DiT Models as a Research Assistant at Purdue University's M2M Lab under the guidance of Dr. Matson's advisor.
 Feel free to reach out to me at <a href="mailto:lee3450@purdue.edu" style="color: inherit; text-decoration: none;">lee3450@purdue.edu</a> if you have any questions or would like to connect.</p>
     </div>
 </div>